-In a large new study, scientists from the Harvard School of Public Health found that the more red meat a person eats, particularly processed red meat like hot dogs, bacon, and cold cuts, the greater the risk of developing Type 2 diabetes.*
+In a large study, scientists from the Harvard School of Public Health found that red meat boosts diabetes risk.
+The more red meat a person eats, particularly processed red meat like hot dogs, bacon, and cold cuts, the greater the risk of developing Type 2 diabetes.*

 The research, published online in the American Journal of Clinical Nutrition, tracked the dietary habits of 200,000+ men and women for a decade or more, and found:

 - A mere 2-ounce serving a day of processed red meat increased the risk of diabetes by 50%.

 - A 4-ounce serving a day of unprocessed red meat (such as steak, hamburger, and pork) was linked with a 20% increased risk of diabetes.